IceCreamYou/THREE.Terrain/README.md

-`THREE.Terrain` generates terrains either randomly or from image-based heightmaps for use with the [Three.js](https://github.com/mrdoob/three.js) 3D graphics library for the web.
+`THREE.Terrain` generates terrains either procedurally or from image-based heightmaps for use with the [Three.js](https://github.com/mrdoob/three.js) 3D graphics library for the web.